Special equipment: A 12-cup mini Bundt pan (each mold holds 1/3 cup)

-1. For the cakes: Position an oven rack in the center of the oven and preheat to 325°F. Generously spray a mini molded cake pan with nonstick spray.
+1. For the cakes: Position an oven rack in the center of the oven and preheat to 325°F. Generously spray a 12-cup mini Bundt pan with nonstick spray.
 Whisk the flour, allspice and salt together in a medium bowl.
 Whisk the eggs, half-and-half and vanilla together in a measuring cup.

 2. Beat the butter in the bowl of an electric mixer on medium speed until smooth, about 2 minutes.
 With the mixer running, slowly add the granulated sugar.
 Turn the mixer off, scrape down the sides of the bowl, add the lemon zest, and continue beating until the mixture is light and fluffy, about 3 minutes; scrape down the sides of the bowl.
 Reduce the speed to low and beat in the flour mixture about ¼ cup at a time, stopping the mixer a few times to scrape down sides of the bowl.
 Then slowly drizzle in the egg mixture until just incorporated, being careful not to over-mix the batter.